Active ingredients: cisatracurium

 What it is used for

-Cisatracurium injection is indicated for use during surgical and other procedures and in intensive care to relax skeletal muscles, and to facilitate tracheal intubation and mechanical ventilation.
-It is used as an adjunct to general anaesthesia, or sedation in the intensive care unit.
+Indicated for use during surgical and other procedures and in intensive care to relax skeletal muscles, and to facilitate tracheal intubation and mechanical ventilation.
+It is used as an adjunct to general anaesthesia, or sedation in the intensive care unit

 How to take it